 “Makes sense,” I said.

 “Please, my father was a drunk, hitting the bottle every night.
-Because of him, us six kids in the house, had been working the fields for a piece of bread since we were seven.
+Because of him, us, six kids in the house, had been working the fields for a piece of bread since we were seven.
 My mom was the smart one.
 She pulled me aside and said: ‘Look, there are no men left after the war.
 If you don’t marry now, you might never get a husband.’
 She went to talk to Ivan’s sisters behind my dad’s back to reconsider his proposal.
-It immediately became clear, that the only way to do it, without causing a scandal, is for Ivan to sneak me out of the village at night.
-Ivan said he would wait for me in his carriage at the ditch near the river, away from peoples’ eyes, for an hour after it gets dark.
+It immediately became clear, that the only way to do it, without causing a scandal, was for Ivan to sneak me out of the village at night.
+Ivan said he would wait for me in his carriage at the ditch near the river, away from peoples’ eyes, for an hour after it got dark.

 I was shaking like a leaf, waiting for dad to go to sleep.
 For some reason, that particular night, the lunatic was too busy drinking, so he didn’t go to bed at his normal time.
 Finally, when he passed out, mom put a few things in a shawl for me, tied its corners and told me to go.
 ‘Whatever you do,’ she said, ‘don’t come back unless you get married, because your father will kill us both.’
 I ran, as fast as I could, barefoot through the fields.
 It started raining hard.
 The mud was sticking to my feet, but I kept running.
 I was afraid Ivan would leave without me, but he was still there.
 He waited for me for almost three hours, so I thought that was a good sign.

 I jumped into his carriage and we left the village at midnight.
-Even on a carriage, it took us an entire day to get to his village.
+Even with the carriage, it took us an entire day to get to his village.
 I kept quiet all the way, thinking: ‘He promised to marry me, but who knows what he’s going to do when he gets me to his house?’
 Besides, what if his house was just a shack and I’d have to live in it for the rest of my life?
 But his house was actually very nice for those times; it was spacious and well maintained.
 His late wife was a good housekeeper.

 We arrived to his house at night.
 At that hour, there were no village officials awake to register our marriage.
 It was nerve-wracking to sleep under the same roof with a man, who wasn’t my husband.
 I didn’t want him to do any funky stuff before he married me, so I couldn’t sleep all night.
 But he kept his word.
 In the morning, we went to the village hall and got married without a photographer or a wedding band, or guests.
 There were only three people in the room: us two and the officiant.
-That’s it.
+That was it.

 The rest is history.
 We lived together until the day he died.
 We had four kids.
 He really liked having kids, because he didn’t have them with his first wife.
 He would play with them, and feed them.
 And though, he would hit the bottle from time to time, he was never an angry drunk, so I could say he was a good husband.”

-I’m so glad babushka Veta told me this story.
+I’m so glad Babushka Veta told me this story.
 How else would I know that she was such a badass?